Choosing the right swimming lesson program isn't as simple as signing up at your nearest pool.

 The goal should be achievable and realistic in my opinion, but not something that you can master in 30 minutes.

-It is better to set intermediary goals during your learn to swim path, so you can track your progress better.
+It is better to set intermediary goals during your learn-to-swim path, so you can track your progress better.

 After you set your goals, it is a good idea to discuss them with the swim instructor and adjust them according to their feedback.